Tianyi20/tianyi20.github.io/_pages/SOP.md

 At the core of a low-level task controller within task planning is human-level dexterity in robotic manipulation.
 It should be generalized to execute different fine-grained tasks while considering complex physical constraints and contact modes.

+## My short term future firection

+At short term, I believe robotic path lies in developing an End-to-End from perception to symbol framework that directly map raw sensory inputs, such as RGB-D image, to task and motion planning.
+But not simply training billions of parameters with VLA, Imitation learning, or reinforcement learning.
+Methods such as diffusion policy, behavior cloning, and reinforcement learning face significant challenges when addressing complex physical constraints such as contact modes and collisions [5].
+Therefore, towards the basic limitation of robot, it is essential to develop an End-to-End perception system that directly map raw sensory inputs to symbolic predicates.
+Example could involve leveraging LVM, 3D reconstruction, and object estimation to infer object relationships (e.g., "object A is on object B"), states (e.g., "object A is clean"), and low-level task constraints (e.g., “Cup doesn’t spill water”).

 [1] T. Xiang, B. Li, X. Pan and Q. Zhang, "Development of a Simple and Novel Digital Twin Framework for Industrial Robots in Intelligent Robotics Manufacturing," 2024 IEEE 20th International Conference on Automation Science and Engineering (CASE).
 Available: https://ieeexplore.ieee.org/abstract/document/10711459